choria-legacy/puppet-nats/README.md

 ## Compatibility

-It only supports Systemd based Debian and RedHat systems via the `camptocamp/systemd` module.
+It supports Systemd based Debian and RedHat systems via the `camptocamp/systemd` and Upstart based systems like Ubuntu.
+Use the `nats::service_type` parameter to select either `systemd` (the default) or `upstart`.